satyapatnala56/images-toolkit/_posts/2022-04-20-everything-to-know-about-image-sizes-for-squarespace.md

 comments: false

 ---
-Wondering which is the best Squarespace picture size?

-As with any content management system, Squarespace has its own specific sizes for different locations where you can put pictures on your blog.

 **_So, what's the perfect size for the Squarespace image?_**

 Well, there are different responses to this, according to where the picture goes!
 Let's look at a couple of examples, and why it's important to get the images in the perfect size for your project.